 Belbuca buccal films are used for around-the-clock treatment of moderate to severe chronic pain.
 Using a finger, place the yellow side of the Belbuca buccal film against the inside of your moistened cheek.
 Press and hold the Belbuca buccal film in place for 5 seconds and then take your finger away.
 Once in place, the film will dissolve completely in about 30 minutes.
 Do not eat or drink anything until the Belbuca film has completely dissolved in your mouth.
 Rinse your mouth with water after the medicine dissolves.
 Wait one hour after the film dissolves to brush your teeth to prevent damage to the teeth and gums.
 Do not chew the Belbuca film or swallow it whole.
 You should receive regular dental checkups while using Belbuca.

 Never share opioid medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep the medication in a place where others cannot get to it.
 Selling or giving away opioid medicine is against the law.

 You may need frequent blood tests to check your liver function.

-If you need surgery, tell the surgeon ahead of time that you are using buprenorphine.
+If you need surgery, tell the surgeon ahead of time that you are using this medicine.

 Store at room temperature away from moisture and heat.
 Keep track of your medicine.
-Buprenorphine is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+Buprenorphine is a drug of abuse, and you should be aware if anyone is using your medicine improperly or without a prescription.